requarks/wiki-docs/dev/translations.md

 title: Translations
 description: Contribute a new language or test new keys
 published: true
-date: 2019-09-15T02:46:26.686Z
+date: 2019-11-02T00:23:35.367Z
-tags:
+tags: dev, localization
 ---

 # Contribute a new language

 We are always looking for translation contributors to make Wiki.js accessible in as many language as possible!

-Contact us on [Slack](https://wiki.requarks.io/slack) to request access to the translation tools.
+You can [join the project](https://lokalise.com/public/2994254859f751ea605a00.03473540/) to gain access to the translation tools.
 No coding required!
+Feel free to contact us on [Slack](https://wiki.requarks.io/slack) if you have any questions!

 # Development Mode